Keizahemmanuel7/shirtify-privacy-policy/README.md

-Privacy Policy
-Shirtify Custom Apparel Store
+PRIVACY POLICY – SHIRTIFY CUSTOM APPAREL STORE

 Effective Date: 14 March 2026

-Shirtify Custom Apparel Store is a free application developed by Kasanvu Emmanuel.
-This Service is provided at no cost and is intended for use “as is.”

-This Privacy Policy describes how Shirtify Custom Apparel Store collects, uses, discloses, and protects user information in compliance with Google Play Developer Policies and applicable data protection laws.
-By using this application, you agree to the collection and use of information in accordance with this policy.

-1. Information We Collect

-We collect only the minimum personal data necessary to provide and improve our services.

-Personal Information You Provide:
-- Name – Used to personalize your shopping experience and process orders
-- Email Address – Used for order confirmations, updates, and customer support
-- Shipping Address – Required to deliver purchased products
-- Phone Number (Optional) – Used for delivery coordination or support

-2. Information Automatically Collected

-When you use the app, certain information may be collected automatically, including:
-- Device type and model
-- Operating system version
-- IP address
-- App usage data and interactions
-- Date and time of access

-This data is used strictly for analytics, app functionality, security, and performance improvements.

-3. Legal Basis for Processing (Compliance)

-We process user data based on the following lawful grounds:
-- User consent (when you provide your information)
-- Contractual necessity (to process and deliver orders)
-- Legitimate interests (to improve app functionality, security, and user experience)

-4. Permissions Used by the App

-Shirtify Custom Apparel Store only requests permissions that are necessary for the app to function properly, in compliance with Google Play policies.

-Permissions We May Use:
-- Internet Access – To load content, process transactions, and connect to services
-- Network State Access – To check connectivity and ensure smooth app performance

-Permissions We DO NOT Use:
-The app does NOT access or collect data from:
-- Camera
-- Microphone
-- Contacts
-- SMS or call logs
-- Precise or background location
-- External storage or media files (outside essential app operations)

-We do not access sensitive user data unless it is required for core functionality and clearly disclosed to the user.

-5. How We Use Your Information

-We use collected data only for legitimate purposes, including:
-- Processing and fulfilling orders
-- Delivering purchased products
-- Providing customer support
-- Improving app functionality and performance
-- Sending important service-related notifications

-We do NOT sell, rent, or share personal data with third parties for advertising purposes.

-6. Third-Party Services

-This app may integrate with trusted third-party services that may collect and process data independently, including:
-- Google Play Services (security, authentication, and core functionality)
-- Payment Processors (e.g., PayPal, Stripe, Flutterwave)
-- Analytics Services (for performance monitoring and improvements)
-- External E-commerce Platforms accessed within the app

-These third parties are responsible for their own data practices.
-Users are encouraged to review their respective privacy policies.

-7. Data Sharing and Disclosure

-We may share user data only in the following cases:
-- To process payments and deliver products
-- To comply with legal obligations or law enforcement requests
-- To protect our legal rights, prevent fraud, or ensure user safety

-We do not share personal data for marketing or advertising without explicit user consent.

-8. Data Security

-We implement appropriate technical and organizational measures to protect user data, including:
-- Secure data transmission (HTTPS encryption)
-- Restricted access to authorized personnel
-- Protection against unauthorized access, alteration, or disclosure

-Despite these measures, no system is completely secure, and we cannot guarantee absolute security.

-9. Data Retention and Deletion

-We retain personal data only for as long as necessary to:
-- Provide services and complete transactions
-- Comply with legal obligations
+Shirtify Custom Apparel Store is a mobile application developed by Kasanvu Emmanuel.
+This app serves as a gateway to the Digitees online shopping platform.
+This Privacy Policy explains how information is handled by the Shirtify app and the Digitees website.

+By using this application, you agree to the practices described below.

+──────────────────────────────
+1. INFORMATION COLLECTED BY THE SHIRTIFY APP ──────────────────────────────

+The Shirtify app collects only the minimum personal data necessary for account access and functionality.

+Personal Information Collected by the App:
+• Email Address – used for user login, authentication, and account identification
+• User ID / Username – used to manage user accounts within the app

+The Shirtify app does NOT directly collect or process:
+• Payment information
+• Shipping address
+• Phone number
+• Contacts
+• Messages (SMS, email content)
+• Media files (photos, videos, audio)
+• Device identifiers or sensitive device data

+──────────────────────────────
+2. INFORMATION COLLECTED BY THE DIGITEES WEBSITE ──────────────────────────────

+When users access the Digitees website through the Shirtify app, additional information may be collected directly by the website for e-commerce functionality.

+This may include:

+• Full Name – for order processing
+• Email Address – for order confirmation and communication
+• Shipping Address – for product delivery
+• Phone Number – for delivery coordination or support
+• Purchase Information – order history and transaction records
+• Payment Information – processed securely by third-party payment providers (e.g. PayPal, Stripe, Flutterwave)

+The Digitees website operates independently and is responsible for its own data collection, processing, and security practices.

+──────────────────────────────
+3. THIRD-PARTY SERVICES
+──────────────────────────────

+The Shirtify app may redirect users to external services, including:

+• Digitees Website (for browsing and purchases)
+• Payment processors used by the Digitees platform

+These third-party services operate under their own privacy policies, and users are encouraged to review them separately.

+──────────────────────────────
+4. DATA SECURITY
+──────────────────────────────

+We take reasonable measures to protect the limited information handled within the Shirtify app.

+All transactions, payments, and order processing are handled externally by the Digitees website and its service providers.

+──────────────────────────────
+5. DATA RETENTION AND DELETION ──────────────────────────────

+Shirtify retains only basic account-related data (email and user ID) for as long as necessary to provide access to the app.

+Users may request deletion of their data at any time by contacting us at:
+Email: keizahemmanuel4@gmail.com

+──────────────────────────────
+6. CHILDREN’S PRIVACY

+Shirtify Custom Apparel Store is intended for users aged 18 and above.

+This app is not directed to children under the age of 13.
+We do not knowingly collect personal information from children under 13.

+If we become aware that a child under 13 has provided personal information, we will take immediate steps to delete such data.

+If you are a parent or guardian and believe that your child has provided personal information, please contact us so we can take appropriate action.

+──────────────────────────────
+7. CONTACT INFORMATION
+──────────────────────────────

+If you have any questions or concerns about this Privacy Policy, please contact:

+Email: keizahemmanuel4@gmail.com
+Developer: Kasanvu Emmanuel
+Location: Wakiso, Uganda- Comply with legal obligations
 - Resolve disputes and enforce agreements

 Users may request deletion of their personal data at any time by contacting us.